FAQ: Reserves Policies and Procedures

 It is the responsibility of the instructor to verify that materials are available before assignments are made.
 Please do not make any Reserve assignments until you have verified that the materials are on Reserve.
 We would much rather put our manpower into getting materials on Reserve than into explaining to students why Reserve readings are not available.

-To determine if print Reserves are available, go to the Library Catalog.
+To determine if print Reserves are available, go to the Course Reserves in the Library Catalog (or follow these detailed instructions).

-- Select to include Inactive courses in your results, if you are looking for items that will be on Reserve in the future.
+- If you are looking for items that will be on Reserve in the upcoming term, change the status to "Inactive" before starting your search.

 The Reserve Staff will notify instructors by campus mail when books are not available.
 Reasons may include: